zendertv/zender-android-sdk/README.md

 ZenderAuthentication authentication = new ZenderAuthentication(authPayload,"google");
 ```

+For a more detailed explantion on authentication see <https://github.com/zendertv/zender-docs/blob/master/AUTH.md>

 ## Setup the video player(s)
 Zender offers the unique ability to dynamically change video players depending on the media Url provided.
 This allows you to easily add your own video player, switch between the native ,commercial video players and social players like youtube.

 The order that you add the players matters: it will use the first player that matches the url/media type.
 Therefore it is good to add the MediaPlayer as a catch all after all other players.
 Also MediaPlayer allows you trigger local media bundled inside the app (like an error or placeholder video)

+Note: future versions of the sdk wil autodetect the available players

 Phenix Video Player: (supports urls phenix: <channel-name>)